MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-ols.md

 8. In the Power BI Service, navigate to the **Security** page by selecting the **more options** menu on the dataset, and assign members or groups to their appropriate roles.

 The OLS rules are now defined.
-Users who don't have the required permission will receive a message that the field doesn't exist for all report visuals using the field.
+Users without the required permission will receive a message that the field can't be found for all report visuals using that field.

 :::image type="content" source="./media/service-admin-ols/error-message.png" alt-text="Screenshot of error message saying that column cannot be found or may not be used in this expression.":::